offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/User Interface_TOPIC
 ```

-The number of walls printed for a model (Z axis) is set through the parameter **Strength** → **Walls** → **Wall loops**.
+The number of walls printed for an object (Z axis) is set through the parameter **Strength** → **Walls** → **Wall loops**.
 The more walls, the stronger the print is (presumably).
 It's recommended that for ...

-* functional models, 3 to 4 walls will enhance structural strength and durability.
+* functional objects, 3 to 4 walls will enhance structural strength and durability.
-* decorative models, 2 walls are sufficient to save material and improve print efficiency.
+* decorative objects, 2 walls are sufficient to save material and improve print efficiency.

-The number of solid layers for the top of the model is set through the parameter **Strength** → **Top/bottom shells** → **Top shell layers**.
+The number of solid layers for the top of the object is set through the parameter **Strength** → **Top/bottom shells** → **Top shell layers**.
 The thickness_LAYER of the top shell should approximately match the !!thickness!! of the walls.
 For example, if the !!thickness!! of 5 walls comes out to 5mm, then the number of top shell layers should approximately come out to 5mm as well.

 ```{note}
 Prior to the top shell is the infill material.
 The infill material almost always has gaps, and so the that first shell layer is bridging all those gaps.
 ```

-Similarly to the top shell layers, the number of solid layers for the bottom of the model is set through the parameter **Strength** → **Top/bottom shells** → **Bottom shell layers**.
+Similarly to the top shell layers, the number of solid layers for the bottom of the object is set through the parameter **Strength** → **Top/bottom shells** → **Bottom shell layers**.
 It's recommended that the bottom shell have a minimum of 4 layers to ensure a sturdy and flat foundation.

 ```{note}
 Why shouldn't the bottom shell have the same !!thickness!! as the walls and top shell?
 Wouldn't that make more sense in that it's unified?